Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Proofs and theoretical details

 \textit{3}.
 By the definition of $D_{\mathrm{stab}}^\star$, for any $d \in D_{\mathrm{stab}}^\star$,

 Therefore,

 \end{proof}

-The above corollary implies that by preparing multiple initial codes, one can distinguish textual directions that could not be eliminated with a single initial code, while still preserving truly valid candidates.
+The above corollary implies that by preparing multiple initial programs, one can distinguish repair instructions that could not be eliminated with a single initial program, while still preserving truly valid candidates.